svalinn/DAGMC/doc/usersguide/uw2.rst

     LOW-MAT        LEAD1       82.       -2.
 296. LEAD
     LOW-MAT        LEAD2       82.       -2.
 296. LEAD

-The lines above must be pasted into the Fluka input and then run as you would any Fluka, with the exception that we give the rfluka script an executable argument and a new "-d" argument, which specifies the geometry filename:
+The lines above must be pasted into the FLUKA input and then run as you would a native FLUKA problem, with the exception that we give the ``rfluka`` script an executable argument and a new ``-d`` argument, which specifies the geometry filename.
 ::
 <<<<<<< HEAD
    %> $FLUPRO/flutil/rfluka -N0 -M1 -e /path/to/mainfludag -d example.h5m fluka.inp